Dutch–Venezuelan crisis of 1908

-The Dutch–Venezuelan crisis of 1908 was a dispute that broke out between the Netherlands and Venezuela after the Venezuelan president, Cipriano Castro, cut off trade with the Dutch island of Curaçao.
+The Dutch–Venezuelan crisis of 1908 was a dispute that broke out between the Netherlands and Venezuela after the Venezuelan president, Cipriano Castro, issued a number of decrees that undermined trade with the Dutch Caribbean island of Curaçao.

 Venezuela expelled the Dutch ambassador, prompting a Dutch dispatch of three warships: Jacob van Heemskerck, Gelderland, and Friesland.
 The Dutch warships had orders to intercept every ship that was sailing under the Venezuelan flag.
-On 12 December, Gelderland captured the Venezuelan coast guard ship Alix (Alejo in spanish) off Puerto Cabello.
-She and another ship, 23 de Mayo, were interned in harbor of Willemstad.
-With their overwhelming naval superiority, the Dutch enforced a blockade on Venezuela's ports.
+On 12 December, Gelderland captured the Venezuelan coast guard ship Alix (Alejo in Spanish) off Puerto Cabello.
+She and another ship, 23 de Mayo, were interned in the harbor of Willemstad.

 A few days later, on 19 December 1908, Vice President Juan Vicente Gómez seized power in Caracas during the absence of President Castro, who had left for Berlin for a surgical operation, installing himself as de facto president.
 Gómez reverted Castro's measures in the following days, and the Netherlands proceeded to withdraw its warships.